 But since the whole point of overnight oats (at least to me) is a quick, throw-it-in-the-fridge, breakfast is ready in the morning type of deal — I wanted these to still be super easy.

 Which they are.
 That’s the amazing-ness of overnight oats.
 I always feel so on top of things when I wake up and breakfast is already made.
 So I can write out my list of things to do for the day and immediately cross of making breakfast from the list.
-Since I’m one of those people that totally does that.

 Overnight oats are pretty adaptable.
 I’ve been making them for several years now (hello college breakfast for four years straight) so I’ve got the quantities and ingredients exactly how I think they are best.
 But there is a lot of room for changing things up.
 You can switch the type of milk, up the peanut butter amount, increase the oats a bit (you’ll want more liquid too), and even put a higher ratio of chocolate chips to oats because heck I’ve done that too before.